quozd/awesome-dotnet/README.md

 * [Moq](https://github.com/Moq/moq4) - The most popular and friendly mocking framework for .NET
 * [Machine.Specifications](https://github.com/machine/machine.specifications) - Machine.Specifications (MSpec) is a context/specification framework that removes language noise and simplifies tests.
 * [Rhino Mocks](https://github.com/ayende/rhino-mocks) - Dynamic Mocking Framework for .NET
+* [Fluent Assertions](https://github.com/dennisdoomen/fluentassertions) - A set of .NET extension methods that allow you to more naturally specify the expected outcome of a TDD or BDD-style test

 ## Visual Studio Plugins